rudenoise/rudenoiseSite/md/2016-review.md

 managed to start a small project in Swift 3 building and in-memory Graph Engine that can persist as JSON.
 It felt like the start of something, exactly what I don't know.

+## Reading

+* Cheap Novelties: The Pleasures of Urban Decay By Ben Katchor
+* Writing That Sitcom By James Cary
+* On the Move: A Life By Oliver Sacks
+* Programming from the Ground Up
+* Real World OCaml
+* Mundial Magazine

+## Conclusion

+I've been quite depressed this year, mostly relating to a frustration with a lack of "progress".
+Progress with what?
+Finding a project that I can commit to and then working on it.

+Writing this I realise that I have managed to do quite a lot of exploration and experimentation.
+I had thought that I don't really have enough time to get anything significant done, outside regular work and family life.
+Adding it all up that doesn't appear to be the case.

+The work I have done has hopped subjects and media.
+If all of that effort had been applied to one project then a good amount distance could be covered.